hovercats/kiss-somethingsomethingstatic/README.md

 # kiss-somethingsomethingstatic

-Note: I will no longer be committing to this repo, as Ive moved over to my [Kiss-dumpsterfire repo](https://github.com/hovercats/kiss-dumpsterfire) instead, to keep the workload smaller with only one repo to work with.

 An experimental repo for building statically linked packages.
 I basiclly stole all packages from [KISS-static](https://github.com/dilyn-corner/kiss-static), and went from there.